-After almost a year of searching for just the right laundromat, Ross Dodds and his partner, Russel Pinkard, finally managed to acquire Wash on Western in Hollywood, California in December 2014.
+How to rebuild your laundromat after a disaster?
+Check this out.
+After almost a year of searching for just the right laundry business, Ross Dodds and his partner, Russel Pinkard, finally managed to acquire Wash on Western in Hollywood, California in December 2014.
 Six days later, Dodds learned that the restaurant next door had caught fire and left the coin op laundry damaged beyond repair.
 Dodds and Pinkard spent the next two years researching the industry and figuring out the best way to start over.
 They have finally reopened with a much better store than they started with, having had a crash course in disaster recovery.

 Their first order of business was to focus on obvious and relatively easy upgrades: they added free Wi-Fi, replaced old vending machines, televisions, and damaged chairs.They made repairs to existing laundry equipment as necessary to tide them over until they could install new machines.They worked tirelessly cleaning and brightening up the space.They also focused on providing additional value as a neighbor in the community by partnering with A Million Drops, a local non-profit organization that provides support for needy youth and young adults.

 “The day our new store sign was delivered was one of the proudest of my life,” said Dodds.
 “I went to sleep that night filled with joy, all the while plotting out my work schedule for the next day,” he continued.
 “But then, I was awakened by a phone call at 3:41 a.m. with the devastating news about the fire which left me in a state of shock,” he said.
 “It was a total loss,” he added, sadly.